*Updated* F1 22 Spain Car Setup – Best Race Setup

 The Best F1 22 Racing WheelsView the very best racing wheels for F1 22 on Xbox, PC & PS5.
 View the best wheels

 To achieve the most responsive car in F1 22, the approach is currently to create a stiff front end and a soft rear.
 This allows the rear of the car to adapt to the track and stay planted giving you good traction.

-Go for 9 on both front suspension and anti-roll bars.
-Then go for just 1 on both rear suspension and ARB.
+Go for 4 on your front suspension and 5 on your front anti-roll bar.
+Then go for just 2 on your rear suspension and 3 on your rear ARB.

 For the brakes, go for a setup of 100% brake pressure and 50% brake bias for the best braking performance.

 And for the tyres, I’ve gone relatively balanced here, with slightly higher rear tyre pressures for a little extra responsiveness.
 Remember, these values may differ from those available to you, as they seem to be slightly different on different platforms.

 If you can’t set the same value as I have here, choose the closest value you can.